 From art groups to faith groups and charities to schools, groups of all kinds came together to make their own Memorial Flames.
 Each one commemorates 75 years since the end of the Holocaust, the genocide perpetrated by the Nazis against the Jews in Europe.

-In November a panel of experts reviewed the artworks submitted, and 75 Memorial Flame artworks were selected to form a national exhibition which launched at the UK Commemorative Ceremony for HMD 2020.
+In November 2019 a panel of experts reviewed the artworks submitted, and 75 Memorial Flame artworks were selected to form a national exhibition which launched at the UK Commemorative Ceremony for HMD 2020.
 We were pleased to then have been able to host the 75 Memorial Flames exhibition in Cardiff, with the support of the Welsh Government.
-The exhibition will be touring different locations throughout the UK, however, due to the ongoing situation with Covid-19, the 75 Memorial Flames exhibition tour has unfortunately been put on hold until further notice.
+After being put on hold due to the ongoing situation with Covid-19, we are delighted that the Museum of Liverpool will be showcasing the artworks, with a three-week digital exhibition starting on 1 October, and the full physical exhibition will be on display at Manchester Central Library from 10 October, until the end of the year.

-You can Sign up to our newsletter to find out where and when the exhibition will be on display, or see all 75 Memorial Flames that feature in the national exhibition, and more from participating groups, by exploring our 75 Memorial Flames map.
+If you are unable to visit Manchester or Liverpool safely during this time, you can see all 75 Memorial Flames that feature in the national exhibition, and more from participating groups, by exploring our 75 Memorial Flames map or view the digital exhibition here.